PE

 Quality Resources

-We are committed to providing high-quality resources and equipment tailored for both Key Stage 1 and Key Stage 2.
+We are committed to providing high-quality resources and regular training for all staff delivering PE, as well as equipment tailored for both Key Stage 1 and Key Stage 2.
 This ensures that all PE lessons are well-supported and that pupils have the tools they need to succeed.

 Enriching Visits and Sporting Events